Opel Combo: Combo E (K9; 2018)

 The fourth generation Combo was unveiled at the 2018 Geneva Motor Show.
 It is a sister model to the Citroën Berlingo and Peugeot Rifter and Partner, as Groupe PSA bought Opel in March 2017.
+It is built in the Stellantis plant in Mangualde, Portugal, and in the Stellantis plant in Vigo, Spain, alongside the new Peugeot Rifter and Citroën Berlingo.